mischah/michael-kuehnel.de/_posts/2017-06-12-using-lodash-per-method-packages-with-angular-2-and-above.md

 I didn’t get how to import per method packages and how to include the types in my project.

-Therefore I encountered on or another of the following error Messages:
+Therefore I encountered one or another of the following error Messages:

 ```bash
 ERROR in /path/to/project/src/app/my.component.ts (3,10): Module '"/path/to/project/node_modules/@types/lodash/index"' has no exported member 'lodash'.